Last updated: June 25th, 2023

 Number of Waypoints: 10,000

-If you don’t want to spend the money on a kitted out touch screen device like the Montana 680t, the Garmin Oregon 700 is a beginner-friendly and cheaper touch screen alternative in the GPS device market.
+If you don’t want to spend money on a kitted-out touchscreen device like the Garmin Montana 680t or Garmin Montana 700 series, the Garmin Oregon 700 is a beginner-friendly and cheaper touchscreen alternative in the GPS device market.

-Probably the best thing about this device is its ease of use, with its touch screen interface being straightforward to navigate.
+Probably the best thing about the Oregon GPS units as a whole is the ease of use, with its touchscreen interface being straightforward to navigate.

 While more veteran hikers might prefer the presence of physical buttons, the touch screen on the Oregon 700 is well-suited for casual hikers that are looking for a straightforward design with simple features.